Kathanp241/Steganography_Project/README.md

 **Encryption (Hiding the Message)**

 The user enters a secret message and a password.</br>
-The message is embedded inside an image at the pixel level.
+The message is embedded inside an image at the pixel level.</br>
 The modified image is saved and looks just like the original.

 **Decryption (Revealing the Message)**

-The user enters the password.
+The user enters the password.</br>

-The program extracts the hidden message from the image.
+The program extracts the hidden message from the image.</br>

-If the password is correct, the secret message is revealed!
+If the password is correct, the secret message is revealed!</br>

 **INSTALLATION & USAGE:**